meteorwebcomponents/extensions/README.md

 `meteor add mwc:extensions` .its important to add extensions after adding compiler

-compiler.mwc.json for extensions.
+Example compiler.mwc.json including extensions.

 mwc:extensions feeds vulcanized html content to the compileFunctions of each extension.
-If compileFunction is not explicitly defined package takes compileFunction as `MWC_my_package` if package name is my:package.
+If compileFunction is not explicitly defined package takes compileFunction as `MWC_my_package` if package name is `my:package`.

+compileFunction : datatype = Array or String

 ```json